radargun/radargun/docs/benchmark_configuration/configurations.md

     </configurations>
 {% endhighlight %}

-This configurations element contains single config which will initialize `infinispan52` plugin on all slaves (as there are no group definitions) and have it run in embedded mode (node inside slave VM) using "dist-sync.xml" file as configuration source.
+This configurations element contains single config which will initialize `infinispan52` plugin on all workers (as there are no group definitions) and have it run in embedded mode (node inside worker VM) using "dist-sync.xml" file as configuration source.

-* The method used to obtain plugin configuration files (where applies) depends entirelly on plugin implementation, there is no central distribution so the user has to make file available to plugin otherwise (copy to slave machine/place on the shared drive/...)
+* The method used to obtain plugin configuration files (where applies) depends entirelly on plugin implementation, there is no central distribution so the user has to make file available to plugin otherwise (copy to worker machine/place on the shared drive/...)
 * Among other places, most plugins tend to look for the files inside their own folder in `conf` subfolder, placing it there is a safe bet

 #### Not entirely basic configuration